-Planned Parenthood Arizona is proud to participate in a nationwide campaign with MTV and the Kaiser Family Foundation and to officially unveil “GYT: Get Yourself Tested,” a campaign to increase testing and treatment for sexually transmitted diseases (STDs) among those under 25 years of age.
+CHICAGO, IL — Planned Parenthood of Illinois is proud to participate in a nationwide campaign with MTV and the Kaiser Family Foundation and to officially unveil “GYT: Get Yourself Tested,” a campaign to increase testing and treatment for sexually transmitted infections (STIs) among those under 25 years of age.

-GYT kicks off with a mix of promotions on-air, online and in the real world that will unfold throughout the month of April in recognition of National STD Awareness Month.
-The central hub of the campaign, GYT09.org, will provide comprehensive information about STDs and will direct users to the nearest testing location simply by entering a zip code.
+GYT kicks off with a mix of promotions on-air, online and on The Real World that will unfold throughout the month of April in recognition of National STI Awareness Month.
+The central hub of the campaign, GYT09.org, will provide comprehensive information about STIs and will direct users to the nearest testing location simply by entering a zip code.
 A mobile companion to GYT09.org, the GYT short code (49809), provides details about local testing locations to mobile phones by texting a zip code.

 From OMG to LOL, acronyms saturate young people’s everyday vernacular, acting as common methods of communication.
-Playing off mobile and Web slang, GYT is an easy way for young people to talk about sexual health and getting tested for STDs.
-GYT will help young people internalize the risk of STDs and eliminate taboos and stigmas surrounding STDs and STD testing.
+Playing off mobile and Web slang, GYT is an easy way for young people to talk about sexual health and getting tested for STIs.
+GYT will help young people internalize the risk of STIs and eliminate taboos and stigmas surrounding STIs and STI testing.

 As part of GYT, Illinois youth will be directed to PPIL’s 19 participating health centers for comprehensive STI testing and treatment.